apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 The internet is full of useful data, but most of it isn't offered in a structured way that is easy to process programmatically.
 That's why you need scraping, a set of approaches to download websites and extract data from them.

 Scraper development is also a fun and challenging way to learn web development, web technologies, and understand the internet.
-You will reverse-engineer websites, understand how they work internally, discover what technologies they use, and learn how they communicate with their servers.
-You will also master your chosen programming language and core programming concepts.
+You'll reverse-engineer websites, understand how they work internally, discover what technologies they use, and learn how they communicate with their servers.
+You'll also master your chosen programming language and core programming concepts.
 Understanding web scraping gives you a head start in learning web technologies such as HTML, CSS, JavaScript, frontend frameworks (like React or Next.js), HTTP, REST APIs, GraphQL APIs, and more.

 ### Why build your own scrapers